 Hosting student teachers and interns can be an excellent way to nurture future teachers for your school.
 In-the-field experience before graduation has been found to improve effectiveness for new teachers, which means student teaching is an important step in an educator’s career development.

 Additionally, while research shows that new teachers tend to seek jobs close to home, proximity to their student teaching placements is another compelling factor in where they’ll settle down after graduation.
-This means that nurturing student teachers can improve their outcomes in the classroom, encourage them to join your pool of permanent candidates in the long term, and give you a head start with onboarding new teachers to meet the needs of your district and student population.
+This means that nurturing student teachers can improve their outcomes in the classroom, encourage them to join your pool of permanent candidates in the long term, and give you a head start with onboarding new teachers to meet the needs of your district or school board and student population.

 Admittedly, this one is a very long play—but the teacher shortage is a long-term problem, and it needs long-term solutions.
 A 2019 study found that just 3.6% of high school students aspired to be teachers.
 Watching the pandemic wreak havoc on schools and contribute to teacher burnout may have taken a chunk out of what little interest there already was, as many universities’ education programs have seen a drop in enrollment.